 Once consigned to the periphery of the world of medicine, alternative therapies are now accumulating recognition.
 Both patients as well as medical professionals are increasingly embracing alternative medicine.

-A report in the journal Health Services Research found that doctors and nurses are increasingly likely to try alternative or complementary medicines themselves.
+A report in the journal Health Services Research found that to try alternative or complementary medicines themselves.

 Here are some alternative, natural pain relief remedies.